0NYXcybersec/IOT-portfolio-SSPSaG-2023-24/README.md

 ```
 Plant watering hub mark.2
 ```
-Updated version of P.W.H mk.1 which controls a water pump.
-The water pump is turned on with digital input from the soil sensor.
-The water pump is turned on until the digital input from soil sensor is cut off.
+The P.W.H mk.2 is an electronic control system designed to manage and regulate the operation of a water pump, primarily in household applications.
+This system is an updated version of the original P.W.H mk.1, featuring useful features and functionalities that make it more efficient and reliable.

+The key function of the P.W.H mk.2 is to control the water pump automatically.
+This is achieved by utilizing digital input from the soil sensor to detect when the plants or crops require watering.
+When the soil sensor detects that the moisture level in the soil has dropped below a certain threshold, it sends a signal to the board to activate the water pump.
+The board then sends a signal to the water pump to start pumping water from a designated source such as a well, a borehole or a storage tank, and directs it to the irrigation system.